ioBroker/ioBroker.s7/README.md

 sudo apt-get install build-essential
 ```

-Under windows is Visual Studio 2013 (Community Edition is enough) or later is required to get it run.
+Under windows is Visual Studio 2013 (Community Edition is enough) or later is required to get it running.
 Python 2.x is required too.
 Not 3.x.

 ## Time offset